 The proposed residential structures may be supported on shallow foundations bearing on competent undisturbed, native soils and/or engineered fill, appropriately designed and constructed as recommended in this report.
 Foundation design, construction, and setback requirements should conform to the applicable building code at the time of construction.
 For maximization of bearing strength and protection against frost heave, spread footings should be embedded at a minimum depth of 18 inches below exterior grade.
 The recommended minimum widths for continuous footings supporting wood-framed walls without masonry are 12 inches for single-story, 15 inches for two-story, and 18 inches for three-story homes.
-Minimum foundation reinforcement should consist of one No. 4 bar at the bottom of the footing.
+Minimum foundation reinforcement should consist of one No. 4 bar at the top of stem wall, and one No. 4 bar at the bottom of the footing.
 Concrete slab-on-grade reinforcement should consist of No. 4 bars placed on 24-inch centers in a grid pattern.